WengWeng0410/HousePricePredictionAnalytic/README.md

 ## Performane Evaluation

-Based on the result, the performance of <br>
-Linear Regression is with the R_ Square score of **69.13%**. <br>
+The results produced by the models and features are as follows: <br> Linear Regression is with the R_ Square score of **69.13%**. <br>
 Random Forest Regressor is with the R_ Square score of **88.80%**. <br>
 XGBoost Regressor is with the R_ Square score of **89.27%**. <br>